mdhelomme/MDEF/docs/term2/12-PrototypingForDesign.md

 ### 02/02 - Computer Aided Modelling and Manifacturing

 Today was very interesting to me, since I am very intrigued by 3D modelling and its endless real of capabilities.
-I have previous experience with blender, but for the sake of today's assignment, I decided to experiment with Houdini.
-Following is what I was able to come up with:
+I have previous experience with blender, and decided to explore it materiality tools.
+Following is what I was able to come up with when exploring with the generation of liquid:

-Also, here is my parametric design of a Croissant :)
+### 08/02 - Computer Aided Modelling and Manifacturing

+### 08/02 - Sensors and Arduino

+This class we discussed the different types of sensors, how resistors work and affect the overall circuit, and the overall importance of inputs and outputs.